 I mapped Cleistes bifaria.
 I then turned off the ambiguous records and saw several previously hidden unambiguous herbarium collection records appear.
 This should not be the case as the unambiguous collections should have highest priority.
 Further examiniation showed that the problem is with the ambiguous collections of Cleistes divaricata; if this is unchecked, then everything works correctly.

-#6 Updated by Robert Peet about 13 years ago
+#6 Updated by Robert Peet over 13 years ago

 Well, no, not yet fixed.
 Perhaps Jeff failed to explain the problem clearly.

 Consider Quercus alba.
 Robeson County NC is colored pink (ambiguous specimen record), but you click on it (or turn off the ambiguous records) and you see there are unambiguous RAB and USDA records covered by the pink.
 This is incorrect.

 1. Red[NCU,NCSC,WEWO,X-ILL] > Orange[CPE,NCNHP] > Green[RAB,USDA] > Blue[CV]

 2. All unambiguous records, regardless of source > all ambiguous records